 Developed by the WAP Forum, the wireless markup language was specifically designed for devices that were dependent on XML and could be run across wireless application protocols.
 Light in weight and would work on low bandwidths for the mobile devices that would work in the late 90s and tore apart the existing strategies of HTML or hypertext mark-up language, which was dependent for processing power.
 This was closely followed by the Java ME or J2ME or JME – it was first introduced as JSR 68.
 Later on replaced by personalized Java, which was the favorite of many, no wonder why it still exists in the programming field.
 It was given various shapes and forms for use via Phones, embedded devices, and even PDAs.

-The mobile information device profile, which comes with subset configurations, including the connected limited device configuration where used for the device, implemented profiles.
+The mobile information device profile, which comes with subset configurations, including the connected limited device configuration was used for the device, implemented profiles.
 Apart from this, CLDC was able to run for devices with a memory of 160KB to 512 KB and came with Java-class libraries that are capable of operating for virtual machines.

 Symbian is the next in the row.
 Developed by Symbian Ltd, which was a joint venture from Ericsson, Motorola, Nokia and PSION, this was a further developed version of PSION EPOC OS.
 Until the year 2008, this interesting venture had an omnipresent operating system that was capable of running around 250 million devices.
 Nokia further worked on improvising the Symbian OS and you would find that this S60 platform was implemented across different Nokia handsets including Samsung and LG.

 Later on, the smartphones and iPhones that we use today evolved, making lives a lot easier for people.
 The apps are easier to access and our lives much better.
-Think about how life would have been without those millions of apps around us – including social media, banking, health and fitness, games, travel and leisure, shopping, news, and what not.
+Think about how life would have been without those millions of apps around us – including social media, banking, health and fitness, games, travel and leisure, shopping, news, and whatnot.

 There are play stores that add around 20,000 apps every month.
 Don’t you think that is amazing?